The Green Shop

 Since opening the funds generated have allowed us to purchase, Cryotherapy equipment, costing £2000 (used for treating warts and such-like) which is kept at North Ridge Surgery, an Automated External Defibrillator (to treat heart attacks) for the Hawkhurst Community First Responder team (previously one was shared with Cranbrook!), costing £1000, and a Bath Hoist for the Hospital, costing £5000.

 What is probably not known is that we also contributed £5000 towards the cost of the new children’s play equipment in Heartenoak Road, and we have an on-going commitment to provide a selection of daily newspapers for the Day Centre at the Hospital.

-More recently we have agreed to finance Tai Chi classes for the in-patients at the Hospital, and we have provided the District Nurses of Cranbrook and Hawkhurst with some much needed equipment and books.
+We have provided the District Nurses of Cranbrook and Hawkhurst with some much needed equipment and books.

 The Trustees are delighted that we are able to make a positive contribution to both the Hospital and health of our local community, which includes the surrounding villages.